aaronhurt/rlm_couchbase/README.md

 ------

 Pull freeradius-server master and clone this module under src/modules.
 Then enable and compile as usual.
-You will need libcouchbase >= 2.0 installed with a valid libio module.
-You will also need the json-c library installed and available.
+You will need [libcouchbase](https://github.com/couchbase/libcouchbase) >= 2.0 installed with a valid libio module.
+You will also need [json-c](https://github.com/json-c/json-c) >= 0.11 installed and available.

 Configuration
 -------------